thewhitetulip/build-app-with-python-antitextbook/manuscript/02-more-about-language.md

 ## Installing packages

 `pip` or `easy_install` is used for installing third party packages in Python. `pip` stands for Python installer package.
-The package that you are installing, needs to be hosted on the official packages repository and you can just call `pip install ipython` to install a package named ipython.
-Read the [docs](https://docs.python.org/3/installing/index.html) for more details.
+The package that you are installing, needs to be hosted on the official packages repository.

+ `pip install ipython` Installs the ipython package.
+This might work differently if you are on Windows, read the [docs](https://docs.python.org/3/installing/index.html) for more details.

 ## Comments